-The NC Balance of State Continuum of Care has developed these program standards to provide specific guidelines for how programs can operate to have the best chance of ending homelessness.
-These guidelines create consistency across the Balance of State, protect our clients by putting their needs first, and provide a baseline for holding all CoC programs to a specific standard of care.
-The BoS CoC has used the Rapid Rehousing Performance Benchmarks and Program Standards document published by the National Alliance to End Homeless in partnership with the U.S Department of Veteran Affairs, the U.S Department of Housing and Urban Development, the U.S. Interagency Council on Homelessness, Abt Associates, other federal technical assistance providers, and nationally recognized high-performing rapid rehousing providers.
-This document provides details on performance benchmarks that would qualify programs as effective at ending and preventing homelessness.11
+The NC Balance of State Continuum of Care has developed these written standards to provide specific guidelines for how programs can operate to have the best chance of ending homelessness.
+These guidelines create consistency across the Balance of State, protect our clients by putting their needs first, and provide a baseline for holding all of the CoC's homelessness prevention and rapid rehousing programs to a specific standard of care.

+The NC BoS CoC has used the Rapid Rehousing Performance Benchmarks and Program Standards document published by the National Alliance to End Homeless in partnership with the U.S Department of Veteran Affairs, the U.S Department of Housing and Urban Development, the U.S. Interagency Council on Homelessness, Abt Associates, other federal technical assistance providers, and nationally recognized high-performing rapid rehousing providers.
+This document provides details on performance benchmarks that would qualify programs as effective at ending and preventing homelessness.13

-The Department of Housing and Urban Development (HUD) requires every Continuum of Care to evaluate outcomes of projects funded under Emergency Solutions Grants program and the Continuum of Care program and report to HUD (24 CFR 578.7(a)(7).
-In consultation with recipients of ESG program funds within the geographic area, establish and operate either a centralized or coordinated assessment system that provides an initial comprehensive assessment of the needs of individuals and families for housing and services.
+The US Department of Housing and Urban Development (HUD) requires every Continuum of Care to evaluate outcomes of projects funded under Emergency Solutions Grants program and the Continuum of Care program and report to HUD (24 CFR 578.7(a)(7).
+In consultation with recipients of ESG program funds within the geographic area, establish and operate either a centralized or coordinated entry system that provides an initial, standardized comprehensive assessment of the needs of individuals and families for housing and services.